Boris-Barboris/AtmosphereAutopilot/README.md

 Short GUI description:
 * _Auto trim_ button - turn on of you want control trim to preserve after controller shutdown.
 Off by default.
 * _max\min input aoa_ - estimated maximum angle of attack (radians), achievable by locking control to 1.0 or -1.0.
-When craft is dynamically unstable, this value is 0.6 of the controllability region boundary - it helps to stay reliable on unstable planes.
+When craft is statically unstable, this value is 0.6 of the controllability region boundary - it helps to stay reliable on unstable planes.
 * _max\min input v_ - equilibrium angular velocities on max\min input aoa flight regimes.
 * _max\min g aoa_ - estimated maximum angle of attack considering g-force moderation.
 * _max\min g v_ - respective equilibrium angular velocities.